An International Learning Environment for Early Years to Year 13

 CCS offers an Empowered Education and Learning Approach.
 Learning is our most important value and is guided by our Teaching and Learning Policy.

 Learning at CCS is based on inquiry, student-led, facilitated by excellent teachers, and based on world-class curriculum.
-CCS curriculum is grounded in the British National Curriculum, Cambridge IGCSE, and IBDP but adapted to fit our unique context in Bali.
+CCS curriculum in grounded in international best practices and the IBDP but adapted to fit our unique context in Bali.
 Most importantly, we believe students learn best when they are empowered, confident, and part of a community.

 Teaching and Learning Policy